-Text by William Shakespeare, Ben Kidd and Bush Moukarzel
+Text by Bush Moukarzel, Ben Kidd and William Shakespeare

 William Shakespeare had one son.
 He named him Hamnet.
 Shakespeare then left home to pursue his career in the theatre, effectively abandoning his family.
 In 1596, he was told that the boy - who was then eleven years old - was seriously ill.
 By the time Shakespeare reached Stratford, Hamnet had died.